Moir\'e semiconductors on twisted bilayer dice lattice: Conclusions

 \section{Conclusions}

-In this paper, we constructed a lattice model for TBD.
-It has flat bands at all twisted angles besides the magic ones, which could be conformed by the peak splitting fine structure of the optical conductance near the magic angles.
-And away from the magic angles, the peak splitting remains in TBD while these peaks disappear in TBG due to the nonexistence of the flat bands.
-The flat bands in TBD are composed of zero Chern number ones by destructive interference of the dice lattice as well as the topological nontrivial ones by the Moir\'e structure at the magic angles.
+In this paper we constructed a lattice model for the TBD. {In the chiral limit,} it has flat bands at all twisted angles besides the magic ones {and the flat bands are broadened when chiral symmetry is broken}, which could be confirmed by the peak splitting structure of the optical conductance near the magic angles.
+Away from the magic angles, the peak splitting remains in the TBD, whereas these peaks disappear in TBG due to the nonexistence of the flat bands.
+The flat bands in the TBD are composed of zero-Chern-number bands by destructive interference of the states on the dice lattice as well as the topological nontrivial bands by the {moir\'e} structure at the magic angles.
 In this model we have neglected the spin degrees of freedom of electrons.
 If the spin orbital coupling interaction is added, the bands with zero Chern number may become non-trivial \cite{wang2011}.
-The TBD is possible to be realized in the transition-metal oxide {SrTiO3/SrIrO3/SrTiO3} trilayer heterostructure by growing and twisting along the (111) direction.
-As a semiconductor, due to the large DOS of the flat bands of TBD, it may have potential applications on temperature-sensitive, photosensitive manipulations.
-With interactions, TBD may also be a good candidate for fractional Chern insulator.
+It is possible to realize the TBD in the transition-metal oxide {SrTiO3/SrIrO3/SrTiO3} trilayer heterostructure by growing and twisting in the (111) direction.
+As a semiconductor, due to the high DOS of the flat bands of the TBD, the TBD may have potential applications in temperature-sensitive and photosensitive manipulations.
+With interactions, the TBD may also be a good candidate as a fractional Chern insulator.

-{\acknowledgments} This work is supported by the National Natural Science Foundation of China with No.~12174067.
+{\acknowledgments} This work was supported by the National Natural Science Foundation of China through Grant No.~12174067.